WHY IS IT SO DIFFICULT TO FIND

 (1915 – 1973) marks the beginning of a deeper understanding.
 He is said to have made Zen Buddhism understandable for the rational Western mind, but he did something more fundamental than that.

-He explained how the wholeness of life literally disintegrates, every time we think and understand the world in terms of our grammatical conventions.
+He explained how the wholeness of life literally disintegrates, every time we think about the world in terms of our grammatical conventions.

 The idea that subjects always do things to objects, divides life up into a line of little bits – and every time we think a sentence it has an hypnotic effect, it brainwashes us into feeling life actually happens like this.